-First, what are the typical duties listed in an EA job description?
-While responsibilities can vary depending on the specific needs of a company, department or executive, these activities are generally involved:
+While responsibilities differ depending on the specific needs of a company, department or executive, you can expect to perform these kinds of activities:

 - Preparing reports and financial data